nelsonfigueroa/nelson.cloud/content/posts/2023_05_06_employees_are_disposable.md

 <br>

 It's okay to like your job and employer.
-Just understand that, as an employee, you are disposable.
+Just understand that, **as an employee, you are disposable**.